DEV-ICE-SOFTWARE-TECHNOLOGIES/DIOS/README.md

 # QUICK START GUIDE

-1. Use a Distro with KDE Plasma
+1. Use a Distro with KDE Plasma (For unified Development and kdialog)

 2. Use Discover to download GitHub Desktop and clone this Repo with it

-3. mkdir ~/dios
+3. Create the DIOS Directory: mkdir ~/dios

-4. cd ~/dios

-5. Move all the DIOS Files You cloned before into ~/dios
+4. Move all the DIOS Files You cloned before into ~/dios

-6. Inside of ADIOS.cfg:
+5. Inside of ADIOS.cfg:

 - BRANCH=android-13.0.0_r16 (For Example)